SerjiVutinss/Message-Digest-5-C/README.md

 # Message-Digest-5-C
 An implementation of the Message Digest 5 algorithm in C.

 This document only relates to the downloading, compilation and running of the program.
-For more detailed documentation concerning the MD5 algorithm, its history, uses and implementation in this program, please see the !!OVERVIEW.md document!!
+For more detailed documentation concerning the MD5 algorithm, its history, uses and implementation in this program, please see the [Overview][Overview] document, also in this repository.

 ### Project Brief